fattycuty/DSAI-Mini-Project/README.md

 ![image](https://github.com/fattycuty/DSAI-Mini-Project/blob/main/sc1015_image/csgothumbnail.png "Source: https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/")

-As players who wish to attain the highest rank in CS:GO (GLobal Elite), we want to use this as a way to develop better strategies and win more efficiently.
+As players who wish to attain the highest rank in CS:GO (Global Elite), we want to use this as a way to develop better strategies and win more efficiently.

 ## Motivation